qdeduction/exprz/README.md

 ### Rust Nightly

 The most recent version of _ExprZ_ uses the Rust nightly compiler toolchain which is necessary for defining the main `Expression` trait.
-In the future we hope to remove this requirement as the trait API becomes more refined over time or once the standard compiler toolchain catches up.
+In the future we hope to remove this requirement as the `Expression` API becomes more refined over time or once the standard compiler toolchain catches up.

 ## Getting Started